-Keep reading to learn why your cactus is dying from the bottom (basal rot disease), dying from the top downwards (stem rot), dying in Winter or why your cactus is dying after repotting and for how to implement the solutions to save your dying cactus…
+Keep reading to learn why your cactus is dying from the bottom (basal rot disease), dying from the top downwards (stem rot), dying in Winter or why your cactus is dying after repotting, and how to implement the solutions to save your dying cactus…

 The most common causes for the cacti’s brown rotting base is because of watering too often, or the cactus has been planted in ordinary potting soil that retains too much moisture around the roots.